How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Grease Stains

 The way to remove grease stains is a little bit more unconventional.
-It is very difficult to lift grease from the surface of laminate floors even with the aid of strong cleaning chemicals.
+It is difficult to lift grease from the surface of laminate floors even with the aid of strong cleaning chemicals.
 One thing you can do is to freeze it.
 Once the grease has been frozen, you can scrape it off the floor like you do with a piece of chewing gum.

 Fill a plastic bag with ice and leave it right on top of the grease stain for a few hours until it solidifies.
 After that, just scrape it off with a plastic knife.
 Do not use metal utensils.
 They will damage the floor.